Leegasm/simple_shell/README.md

 files
-README.md - description about the project repo man_1_simple_shell - is the man page for the shell we are going to write.
+README.md - description about the project repo
 AUTHORS - file at the root of your repository, listing all individuals having contributed content to the repository. main.h - is the header file which contains the standared header file and prototype of o function used in the program. main.c - initialize the program with infinite loop by call the prompt function